Blog

 Oh dear, better luck next time!
 If you want to try again, just hit the refresh button to get a new selection of questions!

-#1.
-Which of the following is a dinosaur?
+#5.
+Which of the following birds is native to Australia, not introduced?

-#2.
-Which of these is a chemical found in paper?
+#7.
+Which of these is NOT a type of cloud?

 True.
 While the Sun is losing almost 6 million tons of material every second, its radius is slowly getting bigger.